-The Company has significantly increased the number of commercially available hard seltzers, beers, hard ciders, spirits RTDs and distilled spirits that it produces.
+The Company has significantly increased the number of commercially available hard seltzers, flavored malt beverages, beers, hard ciders, spirits RTDs and distilled spirits that it produces.
 In the last five years, the Company has developed, introduced and reformulated many new and existing beverage styles under the Truly Hard Seltzer, Twisted Tea, Samuel Adams and Angry Orchard brands.
-The Dogfish Head brand, acquired in July 2019, currently has over 25 styles of beer, 15 styles of distilled spirits, 5 spirits RTDs, three brewery tap rooms, a restaurant, and a boutique Inn.
+The Dogfish Head brand, acquired in July 2019, currently has over 25 styles of beer, 15 styles of distilled spirits, 5 spirits RTDs, two brewery tap rooms, a restaurant, and a boutique Inn.
 In January 2020, the Company opened the Samuel Adams Tap Room and small brewery in downtown Boston.
-The Company currently operates 10 retail locations, including eight brewery tap rooms, a cidery tasting room and a restaurant, where its beverages are sold and consumed on-premise.
-The Company developed and introduced the Bevy Long drink brand in late 2021 and has plans to launch three additional brands in 2022.
-Two of these three new brands, Hard Mountain Dew and Sauza Agave cocktails, are under agreements with Pepsi and Beam, respectively.
-During 2022, mostly under the Truly brand, the Company has plans to add new beverage styles and reformulate existing styles of beverages.
+The Company currently operates 9 retail locations, including seven brewery tap rooms, a cidery tasting room and a restaurant, where its beverages are sold and consumed on-premise.
+During 2022, the Company launched additional Truly Variety Packs including Truly Margarita style variety pack as well as the Truly Vodka Seltzer product line in late 2022.
+Also during 2022 and early 2023, the Company developed and introduced, under agreements with Pepsi and Beam, three new brands which include Hard Mountain Dew, Sauza Agave cocktails, and Jim Beam Kentucky Coolers.
+During 2023, the Company has plans to add new beverage styles and reformulate existing styles of beverages.

 These additional brands, styles, reformulations and locations, along with the increases in demand for certain existing brands, have added to the complexity of the Company's product development process, as well as its brewing, fermenting, distilling, packaging, marketing and selling processes, and retail operations.
 There can be no assurance that the Company will effectively manage such increased complexity, without experiencing coordination issues, operating inefficiencies, supply shortages or control deficiencies.
-Such inefficiencies or deficiencies could have a material adverse effect on the Company's business and financial results which could materially and adversely affect the Company's business, liquidity, financial condition, and operating results, including:
+Such inefficiencies or deficiencies could have a material adverse effect on the Company's business and financial results